 Roles and Responsibilities of a Governor

-The governing body works with the school.
+The Academy Committee works with the school.
 Its responsibilities and powers have to be exercised in conjunction with the Headteacher and staff.
-Governors do not intervene in the day to day management of the school, unless there is something seriously wrong.
-If there is a weakness in the school they need to take action.
+Academy Committee Members do not intervene in the day to day management of the school.

-Individual governors have no power or responsibility.
-It is only the full governing body which has legal duties and powers and all governors share in that corporate responsibility.
+Individual Academy Committee Members have no power or responsibility.
+It is only the full Academy Committee which has legal duties and powers and all Academy Committee Members share in that corporate responsibility.

 The day to day management of the school is the responsibility of the headteacher and staff.
 The philosophy for running the school is a shared responsibility worked out by common consent.

-As a governor you need to make time to:
+As an Academy Committee Member you need to make time to:

-- Attend a meeting of the full governing body at least once a term.
+- Attend six Academy Committee Meetings a year.
 Most meetings take place in the early evening; but some can also take place during the working day

 - Read reports and background papers prior to meetings